This is a relatively short, easy ride that takes you south east along a very good road called the B6.

 Do not take the extremely new and good-looking bike paths at the side of these roads because they have been designed with no entry or exit ramps by some serious chump (see photo below if you don’t believe us!).

 Once on the B6, there will be some traffic for the airport, but most of the heavy traffic is on the newer upgraded A6 that largely runs parallel to this B6.
+[Note: one reader has mentioned that before the point the B6 crosses under the A6 he found the route unpleasant due to gravel, a very thin shoulder and aggressive driving.
+See comments here.]

 Follow this road out past Kouklia and the posh Aphrodite Hills PGA golf / hotel complex and around the 23 km mark you will see a very large rock in the sea that apparently marks the birthplace of Aphrodite herself.
 It is understandably a little hard to get excited about a rock, but there will be plenty of tourists taking snaps!